greenblat/vlsimentor/assignments/7.sinusrom/README.md

 - sinus[7:0]  0 to 255 : 255 is "1".

 ## idea
-Use genver.py to generate the table itself. or write Your own script to generate the verilog
+Write python script to generate the verilog module.
+You can use genver.py to generate it, or write your own python script to generate the verilog code.

 ## pointers
 -  this module can be made by long case statement.